What you need to know about COVID-19 in B.C. for Thursday | CBC News

 THE LATEST:

-- Provincial Health Officer Dr. Bonnie Henry will present new epidemiological models at 3 p.m.
-PT.
+- Provincial Health Officer Dr. Bonnie Henry will give her daily update at 3 p.m.
+PT

+- Wednesday marked five days in a row with no COVID-19-related deaths.

 READ MORE: